xapple/forest_puller/README.md

 ## Usage

-For instance, to retrieve the net carbon dioxide emission of Austria in 2017 that were due to *coniferous* forest land from the IPCC official data source, you can do the following:
+For instance, to retrieve the net carbon dioxide emission of Austria in 2017 that were due to *coniferous* forest land from the IPCC official data source, you can use the following python code:

 ```python
 # Import #